3v - 3/8 domes, useful information

 - Note that the base ring is 0.9837 x the master diameter of the dome as the 3/8s base section is slightly smaller than the diameter at the halfway point.
 In practice that doesn't equate to much, but if dimensions are critical it's worth knowing that this difference exists.

 You can investigate the Kruschke method which introduces an additional length to create a flat base, there is a calculator here.
-Checking 'Align base' at the acidome calculator also shows how to do this.
+Selecting 'Kruschke' in the 'Subdivison method' drop-down menu within the acidome calculator also shows how to do this.

 The principles of the build are the same as in the 2v; start in the middle and work your way out connecting as you go.
 The dome will be self-supporting as you go; growing up out of the ground.
 If you can't connect then you need to lift the hub above to enable the connection to be made.
 Our core guides explain more.